pybites/pybites.github.io-source/content/consistency-beats-smarts.md

 However if you translate this into smaller steps you'll be amazed how much more likely this becomes:

-- Read 30 min about SW development -> this can result in 10-15 books after a year.
+- Read 30 min about SW development a day -> this can result in 10-15 books after a year.

 - Write a post about SW / Python every week -> 52 articles on your blog after a year.

 - Connect with 3-5 people on IN every week -> 200-250 people added to your network after a year who see your stuff and might reach out.

-- Solve an exercise every day -> become a black belt on our platform in 6-12 months.
+- Solve a coding exercise every day -> become a black belt on our platform in 6-12 months.

-- Write 30 min of code towards your project every day -> have some high quality projects on your porfolio after 6-12 months.
+- Write 30 min of code towards your project every day -> have some high quality projects on your portfolio after 6-12 months.

 - Etc.